pebbleit/puppet-macdefaults/README.md

 ## Bug warning

-This module was originally called osx_defaults (from Will Farrington's code) but i chose to go with the name macdefaults, as OS X will soon be known as macOS rather than OS X. I hope i managed to find-replace all relevant instances of the old name in the code!
+This module was originally called osx_defaults (from Will Farrington's code) but i chose to go with the name macdefaults, as OS X is now known as macOS rather than OS X. I hope i managed to find-replace all relevant instances of the old name in the code!